Wired Perspectives: Multi-View Wire Art Embraces Generative AI: Introduction

 We face two key challenges: (i) how to represent 3D wire art while ensuring connectivity (so it does not collapse!), and (ii) how to ensure effective learning from extremely scarce MVWA training examples.
 For the former, we leverage 3D B\'ezier curves to solve a connectivity (``wiredness'') problem that cannot be easily achieved in a naive way, such as by chaining control points (see Fig.~\ref{fig:oneline}).
 Instead, we treat each B\'ezier curve independently and propose a loss function to spatially constrain their degree of freedom.
 At each iteration, we depict the currently learned wires as a weighted undirected graph and apply Prim's algorithm \cite{prim1957shortest} to derive a subset of edges (including all vertices) corresponding to a minimum spanning tree.
 The spatial continuity of wires is thus assured by minimising the distance between each parent and child vertex.
 On the latter challenge, we opt for \textit{per}-instance learning and base generalisation on knowledge distillation from a powerful generative visual prior (diffusion models \cite{rombach2022high} or their variant, \ie, ControlNet \cite{zhang2023adding} in this case).
-In unison, our system begins with a set of randomly initialised B\'ezier curves, which, after 2D projection and vector-to-raster conversion, are fed into ControlNet to match the user target image and updated via the typical score distillation sampling (SDS) \cite{poole2022dreamfusion} process.
+In unison, our system begins with a set of randomly initialised B\'ezier curves, which, after 2D projection and vector-to-raster conversion, are fed into diffusion models to match the user target text or image and updated via the typical score distillation sampling (SDS) \cite{poole2022dreamfusion} process.

-In summary, our contributions are threefold: (i) empowering everyone to become a wired 3D (MVWA) artist (even if only half-decent), and scientifically, (ii) employing B\'ezier curves and Prim's algorithm to represent 3D wire art, and (iii) utilising knowledge distillation from a powerful generative visual prior through a designed rendering strategy to overcome data scarcity.
+In summary, our contributions are threefold: (i) empowering everyone to become a wired 3D (MVWA) artist (even if only half-decent), and scientifically, (ii) employing B\'ezier curves and Prim's algorithm to represent 3D wire art, and (iii) utilising a powerful generative visual prior through a designed rendering strategy to overcome data scarcity and the limitations of rule-based methods.